 3. Bury Me Not.
 The most common Portuguese form of the ballad (18 versions in PHBP) has been combined with another ballad, No me entierran en sagrado.
 “Bury me not in a church.”

 The Count not only rapes the maiden, but gives her to his henchman.
 He is given a choice between marrying her and death, and chooses death.
 He asks that he not be buried in a church, nor in holy ground, nor in an open field, but that his body be placed on his horse, that all who see him may know he died for love.

-4. The Judgement of God.
+4. The Judgment of God.
 Dead in oral tradition.
 Only recordings known are from the 1800s.

 Almeida Garrett’s Justiça de Deus in his Romanceiro, Volume II, p.
 295, No. XVI.
 He confessedly cobbled two versions together and likely made changes of his own.

 Braga, Romanceiro Geral, p.
 65, No. 26.
 Justiça de Deus.
 “Préso vae o conde, préso.”
 From Beira-Alta, would appear to be an attempt to restore Almeida Garrett’s version as he heard it.